 As well as developing their performance skills and their knowledge and appreciation of the subject, drama enables students to mature into capable independent learners.
 Drama greatly enhances literacy skills.
 Reading is improved through the use of different texts, and speaking and listening skills are honed through rehearsal and performance.

 In common with other subjects, students learn how to evaluate their own work and the work of others, using the appropriate subject language.
-They can do this by taking on the role of the director.
-Pupils often video their work to watch it back to help them to develop and improve.
+They can do this, for example, by taking on the role of the director.
+Students often video their work to watch it back to help them to develop and improve.